Dachacho/Typeracer-CLI/README.md

 ---

-_you will have to seed your own data_
+_you will have to seed your own data for texts_